-The multiscale (specially upscalling) prediction of biomass is a major challenge, since its variation in the hectare scale in poorly known.
-Civilian UAVs (Unmanned Aerial Vehicles) can be particularly useful in this respect, offering for a low cost, both detail and spatial extent in biomass and several other forest measurements.
+The multiscale (specially upscalling) prediction of forest structure and forest dynamics is a major challenge, since its spatial variation is poorly known.
+UAVs (Unmanned Aerial Vehicles) can be particularly useful in this respect, offering for a low cost interesting possibilies to measure forest state (e.g., forest height, gap structure, biomass).

 Bird’s eye view of the Hainich National Park, drone RGB composite from a height of 250 meters (credits: Getzin & Wiegand/Biodiversitäts-Exploratorien)

-Remote Sensing data are commonly acquired through satellites (Link auf www.hgf-eda.de) or airplanes, with multispectral, hyperspectral or LiDAR sensors.
+Satellites (www.hgf-eda.de) or airplanes are used to scan forest ecosystems, with multispectral, hyperspectral or LiDAR sensors.
 Drones have been increasingly used as a new remote sensing platform.
-For example the Quadrocopter Microdrones „md4-1000“ is equipped with a laser (LiDAR) scanner, a hyperspectral scanner, a RGB camera and a Thermal Scanner.
-The LiDAR data are used to measure the height of individual tree crowns, and identify tree species and tree fall gaps.
-This forest structure information can help to answer several ecological questions.
-Further applications for drones can be studies in agricultural land, savannas or anthropogenically influenced forests.
+In our group, the Quadrocopter Microdrones „md4-1000“ is equipped with a laser (LiDAR) scanner, a hyperspectral scanner, a RGB camera and a Thermal Scanner.
+The LiDAR data are used to measure the height of individual tree crowns, identify tree species or tree fall gaps.
+Information on forest structure can help to answer important ecological questions (e.g., disturbance state of forests).
+Drones can be also used to analyse agricultural ecosystems or savannas.